Are restaurant meals really cheaper than cooking at home?

 But when you look a little closer, the price disparity is a bit misleading.

-For one thing, much of the average savings for consumers come from eating at fast-food restaurants, which have strived to avoid price hikes as they struggle to regain their pre-pandemic footing.
+For one thing, much of the average savings for consumers come from eating at fast-food restaurants, that have strived to avoid price hikes as they struggle to regain their pre-pandemic footing.

 Higher-end eateries are still typically more expensive than at-home meals.